 Build Community.
 Spark Conversation.
 Inspire Change.

 The Dennos Museum Center presents a variety of programs for all ages, seeking to engage, enlighten and entertain audiences.
 Check out the listings here to find out what's happening.
-Of course, the Museum is open until 8pm on Thursdays, allowing you to enjoy art, film, and lively discussion after work.

 The Art Of:

 The Dennos Museum Center presents a new series of programs that help connect the visual arts to broader topics in our busy lives.
 Learn something about art and artists while enjoying conversation and refreshments.
 Have an idea for a program?
 Contact Jason Dake at email@example.com to pitch it.

 Sponsored in part by Morsels of Traverse City.

 The Art of: BECOMING - The Next Generation Finds its Foothold